kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 ## Modern Watermarking

-1. **Legacy LSB (Like What We Did)**
+1. **Legacy LSB (tested)**

     Old school: Flip LSBs in pixel values or DCT coefficients.
 Easy to implement, easy to break with heavy edits.

-2. **DCT/Block-Based Stego (Your Recent Experiments)**
+2. **DCT/Block-Based Stego (tested)**

     Slightly more robust: Hide data in DCT blocks, usually in mid-frequency coefficients (not just `[4][3]` - can be scattered).
 Can survive mild compression, but fails under heavy attack.

 3. **Visible "Snow" Patterns**

-    Douban's "anti-leech"/"copy protection" overlays a *partially visible* pattern (the snow/lego effect you see when equalizing).
-This *isn't* pure LSB-it's an actual visible pattern, generated algorithmically, often tied to your UID/timestamp.
+    Douban's "anti-leech"/"copy protection" overlays a *partially visible* pattern (the snow/lego effect we see when equalizing).
+This *isn't* pure LSB, it's an actual visible pattern, generated algorithmically, often tied to your UID/timestamp.
 The pattern is rendered **on top** of the image before you see/download it.
-It's *baked in* - no magic decoding can reveal the data, but it's easily *seen* with image enhancement.
+It's *baked in*, no magic decoding can reveal the data, but it's easily *seen* with image enhancement.

 4. **Invisible Frequency/Watermark Techniques**

     * **DCT domain with secret key**: Data hidden in more complex patterns, possibly using pseudo-random positions, error correction, or even cryptographic keys.
-    * **Spread Spectrum**: Data is "spread" across many coefficients or pixels, not in a single place - very robust.
+    * **Spread Spectrum**: Data is "spread" across many coefficients or pixels, not in a single place, very robust.
     * **Deep Learning Watermarks (SOTA)**: Watermarks embedded using neural nets, almost impossible to visually detect or remove without destroying the image.

 5. **Metadata/XMP Watermarks**